 Important

 The CJC-1295/Ipamorelin blend is classified as a research product.
-It is not FDA-approved for any clinical indication.
-All information presented here reflects published preclinical and clinical pharmacology research and should not be construed as medical advice or a treatment recommendation.
+It's not FDA-approved for clinical use.
+Everything here comes from published research — not medical advice.

 Stacking Protocols